Workflow Management Guide: How to Manage Your Ecommerce Store

 There are plenty of apps specially designed to easily handle your inventory and order management.

-- Megaventory is a web-based inventory and order management software with multiple features, such as back order management, catalog management, inventory management, order entry, order fulfillment, order tracking, recurring orders, returns management, shipping management, special order management, and other management processes.
+- Megaventory is a web-based inventory and order management software with multiple features.
+These include back order management, catalog management, inventory management, and order entry.
+Others are order fulfillment, order tracking, recurring orders, returns management, and shipping management.
+You can also track special order management and other management processes.

 - Cloud Catalogue is a cloud-based solution to manage your orders and other eCommerce management processes, such as catalog creation, content library, content management, custom product attributes, customizable catalogs, pricing management.